 Radiotherapy is painless.
 Low dose treatments cause minimal side effects but treatment with high dose can cause variable side effects.
 But these effects go away in time and there are ways to reduce these effects.

-There is damage to epithelial surfaces of the skin, mouth, pharynx and bowel mucosa.
-Apart from soreness, diarrhea and nausea are commonly seen.
-The recovery is usually quite quick but in some cases the patient may need painkillers and nutritional support
+Acute side effects: There is damage to epithelial surfaces of the skin, mouth, pharynx and bowel mucosa.
+Apart from

 Long term side effects